alexfernandez/alexfernandez.github.io/2017/origins-language.md

 PIE was supposedly spoken
 [around 7 kya](http://www.archaeology.org/exclusives/articles/1302-proto-indo-european-schleichers-fable),
 which is very close to historic times in many places of the world.
-A timescale is not given by García Calvo, but we may again deduce that the transition from monosyllabic language to PIE may have happened near the transition to the Neolithic period.
+A timescale was not given by García Calvo, but we may again deduce that the transition from monosyllabic language to PIE may have happened near the transition to the Neolithic period.